engmohamed374/RRR_Computed_Torque_Control-CTC-/README.md

 ![CTC](https://github.com/engmohamed374/RRR_Computed_Torque_Control-CTC-/blob/main/CTC.png "CTC")

 ## How To Use
-Just run the file named parameters_Values, It shall simulate the system and plot the result.
+Just run the file named parameters_Values, It shall simulate the system and plot the results which are the position, velocity, acceleration, and thier errors for each link .
 It is important to mention that the PID controller used in this simulation is a Simulink block and its parameters had been already tuned.
-You can also replace it with your own PID, but I choose to use the Simulink block because it can be tuned by just one click.
+You can also replace it with your own PID, but I chose to use the Simulink block because it can be tuned by just one click.